Spoon Carving with Steve Tomlin

-We also offer accommodation in our good quality bunk barn at discounted rates and DIY breakfast supplies are provided.
+We also offer accommodation in our good quality bunk barn at discounted rates with DIY breakfast supplies provided, subject to availability.
 The building was a former agricultural building and original features have been retained.

 An ideal beginner's course for someone interested in spoon carving.
 Steve is a very good teacher, very patient and will illustrate each step.
 Broadrake is an excellent location, Rachel and Mike have done a wonderful job with the bunkbarn which is stunning.
 Ribbleshead viaduct can be seen from the property with Whernside just behind the property.
 Mike and Rachel are very good cooks/bakers and you will be treated to their veggie lunch and sweet treats.

 A very informative course with step by step tuition.
 Steve demonstrated each step and then allowed us to have a try, offering help and advice all along.
 He was able to answer any questions put to him and kept reminding us of good technique.
 We all came away with a spoon original to our own design.

 Broadrake as a venue is in a very scenic part of the Yorkshire Dales with the Ribblehead viaduct in the near distance and Whernside just behind.
 Ideal for a walk if you happen to stay a night or two.